-‘Universal Credit’ is being introduced gradually across the country as part of the government’s welfare reform changes.
+‘Universal Credit’ is being introduced gradually as part of the government’s welfare reform changes.

-It is a single benefit which will eventually replace several unemployment and low-income benefits and tax credits with a single monthly payment and is designed to make it easier to take temporary or part-time work while claiming.
+It is a single benefit to replace several benefits and tax credits with a monthly payment, aimed at making it easier to take temporary or part-time work whilst claiming.

-For lots of people it will also cover housing costs, eventually removing the need for most people to make a separate claim for Housing Benefit to help with rent.
+It will cover housing costs for most people removing the need to claim Housing Benefit to help with rent.

 Universal Credit in Manchester